Skip to content

 If there is a (long) queue at the crossing point, waders have priority.

 What would a hundred miles be without a sauna raft?
 Nothing!
-On the 100-mile route, the Kemijoki River is crossed on a sauna raft at about 95 km.
+On the 100-mile route, the Kemijoki River is crossed on a sauna raft at about 115 km.

-The raft ride across the Kemijoki takes about 8 minutes, and it can carry 15 people at a time.
+The crossing of the Kemijoki River takes place in Tapionniemi.
+The raft ride across the river takes about 8 minutes, and it can carry 15 people at a time.
 The raft operates nonstop with departures aimed to be every 20 minutes at minutes: 00, 20, and 40.

-The first raft ride will depart as the leaders arrive.
+The first raft ride will depart as the leader(s) arrive.

 A skilled captain operates the sauna raft.
 Flotation vests will be provided for each person crossing, and we recommend using them.